vimalrajt-prog/vimalrajt-prog.github.io/_posts/2026-02-17-applied-data-science-project.md

 This project demonstrated an end-to-end customer segmentation workflow using Amazon sales transactions, covering data preparation, feature engineering, clustering model comparison, stability validation, and business interpretation.

-Key achievements:
+### Key achievements:
 - Constructed customer-level behavioral features capturing spend, frequency, discount sensitivity, and shipping impact
 - Evaluated multiple clustering approaches (K-Means, MiniBatchKMeans, GMM, DBSCAN) using standard internal validation metrics
 - Selected **K-Means** as the final model due to the best balance of performance, interpretability, and stability
 - Confirmed robustness through a stability check with **high ARI consistency (~0.996)**
 - Produced actionable segment-driven recommendations to support targeted marketing strategies and revenue optimization

+### Overall Summary
-Overall, the segmentation provides a practical framework for businesses to tailor engagement strategies, allocate promotions more effectively, and improve customer retention outcomes.
+The segmentation provides a practical framework for businesses to tailor engagement strategies, allocate promotions more effectively, and improve customer retention outcomes.

 ## Source Codes and Datasets
 Upload your model files and dataset into a GitHub repo and add the link here.